Taking out an equity release plan is a major financial commitment, so it’s important to feel confident that it’s a safe option before signing up.

 Even though taking out an equity release plan is safe, it’s important to remember that there are downsides that must be considered before deciding whether it’s the right option for you.

-For example, if you take out an equity release scheme you will reduce the amount of inheritance you’ll be able to leave your loved ones.
-The costs can rack up over the years, as you will pay interest on the money you release, and the amount you owe can roll up into a significant sum by the time it’s repaid on your death, or when you move into long-term care.
+For example, if you release equity from your home, this will reduce the amount of inheritance you’ll be able to leave your loved ones.
+The costs of equity release can also rack up over the years, as you will pay interest on the money you release, and then interest on that amount, meaning the total you owe can roll up into a significant sum by the time it needs to be repaid, either when you die, or when you move into long-term care and the property is sold.
 For example, interest rolling up at 3% would see the amount you owe double after 24 years.
-You can see what the total cost of borrowing could be by using our Lifetime mortgage calculator.
+You can see what the total cost of borrowing might be for you by using our Lifetime mortgage calculator.

 Before you consider releasing equity, you’ll need to check that you meet the eligibility requirements.
-You will need to be aged over 55 to take out an equity release plan.
+For example, you will need to be aged over 55 to take out an equity release plan, and not all types of property will qualify.
 Read more in our article Am I eligible for equity release?

-You should also think about what you need the money for, and if there are alternative options that might be more suitable.
+You should also think about what you need the money for, and whether there might be alternative options that could be more suitable.
 There are some useful questions you can ask yourself to help decide if it’s the right option in our article Equity release: 8 questions to ask yourself if you’re considering equity release.

 If you hope to use the money released to pay for care costs, it’s important to note that this only really works if it’s to pay for a spouse’s residential care, or if single, your care at home.
 A move into permanent care is a trigger for repayment of the loan, so you’d need to settle the debt in this scenario rather than use the money for care.
 Find out more in our guide Will I have to sell my home to pay care fees?